Commission Software for Small Business: What Actually Works

 Rep visibility.
 Reps should be able to see how their commission was calculated.
 Without this, shadow accounting — reps building parallel tracking spreadsheets — is common.
 Disputes follow.

 CRM or CSV integration.
 The software needs to pull deal data without manual re-entry.
-A native Salesforce or HubSpot sync is ideal; a clean CSV import is an acceptable alternative for smaller teams.
+A native Salesforce or HubSpot sync is ideal; a clean CSV deal import is an acceptable alternative for smaller teams.

 Commission software that works for small businesses